 A storm drain shall be designed to convey all the design storm runoff from areas tributary to it as identified in Ridgway's Stormwater Master Plan.
 The design of surcharged storm pipes is not allowed for the Minor Storm, and capacity and velocity should generally be calculated using the Manning's equation (Equation 9).
-A minimum design flow velocity of 2 feet per second is required.
-The maximum design flow velocity is 10 feet per second.
+A minimum design flow velocity of 2 feet per second is required for a Minor storm.
+The maximum design flow velocity is 10 feet per second during any storm.
 The Town will review requests for a storm drain design where the design storm velocity exceeds 10 fps.
 Maximum outfall velocities are more restrictive as discussed in this section.

 Table 6 provides Manning's n value.
-The designer shall consider aging of the pipe and possible abrasions, corrosion, deflection, joint conditions, and potential sediment buildup when selecting roughness values.
+The designer shall consider aging of the pipe and possible abrasions, corrosion, dents, deflection, joint conditions, and potential sediment buildup when selecting roughness values.